You have to travel with Geographic Expeditions: you get the adventure and the room service.

-You feel as though you're having the most authentic time possible.
 You get to taste the flavor of all things real, rugged, and local, and then somehow get to a place at night where you can take the most deluxe bath of your life and eat like a queen.
 And wake up after a restful sleep to do it all over the next day.

 Kate is magic in our family.
 She has crafted trips that have been beyond our wildest fantasies, creating some of the most lasting and memorable times we have ever spent together.
 Kate and her incredible team listen carefully to all the random ideas, requests, thoughts, and dreams we have.
 Then they somehow wave their magic wands and pull together a trip that keeps everyone speechless from the beauty, the grace, and the ease of being in a foreign place while feeling so at home and pampered.
 We feel like royalty when we travel with GeoEx.